-Significant Risk Conclusion
+Significant Risk Conclusion Other area of audit focus Conclusion

 Valuation of Land and Buildings

 The value of land & buildings at depreciated replacement cost (DRC), and Housing Revenue Account (HRA) properties, also represent significant balances in the Council's accounts and are subject to valuation changes, impairment reviews and depreciation charges.
 Management is required to make material judgemental inputs and apply estimation techniques to calculate the year-end balances recorded in the balance sheet.